aps831/packer-linuxmint/README.md

 ## Building the Vagrant boxes with Packer

-To build the Virtualbox boxes, you will need [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 To build the KVM boxes, you will need [KVM](https://help.ubuntu.com/community/KVM/Installation) and [Vagrant-libvirt](https://vagrant-libvirt.github.io/vagrant-libvirt/) installed.

 To upload a box to [Vagrantup](https://app.vagrantup.com/), a new Vagrant box must first be created through the user interface.